Interrupted Reaching Out Movement

 • interruption at the larger family system level

-Sometimes the interruption is not only personal but connected to unresolved trauma carried across generations within the family system.
+Sometimes the interruption is not only personal but connected to unresolved trauma carried within the family system.

 The Body Remembers